Alphaalimamy/python/docs/python/04 Decision.md

 ### The if Statement
 The `if statement` is used to create a decision structure, which allows a program to have more than one path of execution.
 The if statement causes one or more statements to execute only when a Boolean expression is true.

 A  `control structure` is a logical design that controls the order in which a set of statements execute.
-So far in this book, we have used only the simplest type of control structure: the sequence structure.
+So far in this note, we have used only the simplest type of control structure: the sequence structure.

 A `sequence structure` is a set of statements that execute in the order in which they appear.
 For example, the following code is a sequence structure because the statements execute from top to bottom: